riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

   },
   ...
   ...
+  // ?? what?? don't understand what we are saying here, reveiw when running //thru with code
   // NOTE THIS HAS BEEN REMOVED, as it's now in CustomerSortSettings
   // var toggleSortDirection = function(sortBy) {
 {% endhighlight %}

 Super easy, we've just added a sort to our `find()` call which makes use of the helper we created earlier.

-One thing worth cleaning up is the minor logic around the default sort field and direction, we'll pull that into `CustomerSortSettings` along with the sort direction toggle.
+One thing worth cleaning up is the minor logic around the default sort field and sort direction.
+We'll pull that into `CustomerSortSettings` along with the sort direction toggle.

 #####/lib/helpers/customer-sort-settings.js
 {% highlight JavaScript %}